juliaszbrt/TechNova/README.md

 ## 🦆 What Makes Gøøse Special 🦆
 Gøøse combines the power of Hedera's public network with the versatility of Voiceflow's chatbot to provide you with an unparalleled crypto experience.
 Here's what you can expect:

-- Simplified Transactions: Gøøse streamlines the crypto transaction process, ensuring that even newcomers can make their first crypto moves with ease.
+- **Simplified Transactions**: Gøøse streamlines the crypto transaction process, ensuring that even newcomers can make their first crypto moves with ease.

-- Friendly Guidance: Think of Gøøse as your crypto mentor.
+- **Friendly Guidance**: Think of Gøøse as your crypto mentor.
 It's designed to guide you through the world of blockchain, answer your questions, and provide helpful tips.

-- Seamless Integration: With Gøøse, you get the best of both worlds: Hedera's robust blockchain technology and Voiceflow's user-friendly chatbot interface.
+- **Seamless Integration**: With Gøøse, you get the best of both worlds: Hedera's robust blockchain technology and Voiceflow's user-friendly chatbot interface.

 ## 📚 Learn and Explore 📚
 To dive deeper into Gøøse and enhance your crypto knowledge, we recommend the following resources: